Ramakrishna: Teachings

 Ramakrishna's primary biographers describe him as talkative and would reminisce for hours about his own eventful spiritual life, tell tales, explain Vedantic doctrines with humorous, and at times colorful illustrations, raising questions and answering them himself, crack jokes, sing songs, and mimic the ways of all types of worldly people, keeping the visitors enthralled.
 As an example of Ramakrishna's teachings and fun with his followers, here's a quote about his visit to an exhibition, “I once visited the MUSEUM (Note: The word MUSEUM is in all caps to indicate it was said in English.)
 There was a display of fossils: living animals had turned into stone.
 Just look at the power of association!
 Imagine what would happen if you constantly kept the company of the holy.”
 Mani Mallick replied (laughing): “If you would go there again we could have ten to fifteen more years of spiritual instructions.”

 Ramakrishna's views of other religions and sects were very liberal.
 He believed all paths led to God, as demonstrated in this exchange from the Gospel:

 Master: “You see how many opinions there are about God.
 Each opinion is a path.
 There are innumerable opinions and innumerable paths leading to God.”

 Bhavanath: “Then what should we do?”

 Master: “You must stick to one path with all your strength.
 A man can reach the roof of a house by stone stairs or ladder or a rope-ladder or a rope or even by a bamboo pole.
 But he cannot reach the roof if he sets foot now on one and now on another.
 He should follow one path.
 Likewise, in order to realise God a man must follow one path with all his strength.

 And here is an example of his using off-color language to make a point.
 On Tuesday December 18, 1883, Ramakrishna and a few of his close followers made a visit to the Kolkata home of a very wealthy devotee.
 From the temple the Master went to Jadu Mallick's house.
 Jadu was surrounded by admirers, well-dressed dandies.
 He welcomed the master.

-Master (with a smile): "Why do you keep so many clowns and flatters with you?"
+Master (with a smile): "Why do you keep so many clowns and flatterers with you?"

 Jadu (smiling): "That you may liberate them."
 (Laughter.)

 Master: "Flatters think that the rich man will loosen his purse-strings for them.
 But it is very difficult to get anything from him.
 Once a jackal saw a bullock and would not give up his company.
 The bullock roamed about and the jackal followed him.
 The jackal thought, 'There hang the bullock's testicles.
 Some time or other they will drop to the ground and I shall eat them.'
 When the bullock slept on the ground, the jackal lay down too, and when the bullock moved about, the jackal followed him.
 Many days passed in this way, but the bullock's testicles still clung to his body.
 The jackal went away disappointed.
 (All laugh.)
 That also happens to flatterers."